sarahciston/codingcare/posts/0critintro.md

 >[XXX add Chun's promiscuous/leaky/slutty data]

 From object-oriented programming to object-oriented ontology, from global supply chains to machine learning architectures, these projects deny their entanglements.
+They reduce these entanglements to magnitudes of distance in vector dimensions.
 Nearbyness resists this denial through reuniting them in conversation, bringing close without collapsing distinctions.

 >"The space between and the spaces among involve distances created by the disturbance of being close without being joined, and without mistaking the other's ﬂesh for one's own or any object world as identical to oneself.
 Nonsovereignty is not here the dissolution of a boundary.
 It's the experience of affect, of being receptive, in real time." [@berlantCommonsInfrastructuresTroubling2016]